Missing Teeth Philadelphia, PA

 Dental Implants

 Dental implants are surgically placed in the upper or lower jaw to replace missing teeth.
 They look and feel like natural teeth.
 The implant helps stabilize the jaw and does not affect healthy, surrounding teeth.
-Made of titanium or other compatible materials with the human body, dental implants are an optimal solution for missing teeth.
+Dental implants are an optimal solution for missing teeth made of titanium or other materials compatible with the human body.
 They have a success rate of over 95%.

 implant-supported dental bridge in Philadelphia, PA